Oregon Truck Safety

 Commercial Vehicle Safety Alliance (CVSA)

 CVSA is a non-profit organization of federal, state, and provincial government agencies working together with representatives from private industry in the United States, Canada and Mexico.
 The organization is dedicated to improving commercial vehicle safety and one of its goals is to establish and maintain effective safety standards and practices.
 This is mainly accomplished through uniform inspection procedures throughout North America.
-Visit the CVSA Web site for more information.
+Visit the CVSA Web site

 Inspections performed according to the CVSA standard are conducted by certified government employees who successfully completed a training program approved by CVSA.
 Trucks that successfully pass a Level 1 or Level 5 inspection receive a CVSA decal valid for three consecutive months.
 Vehicles displaying a decal generally will not be subject to another inspection in that three-month period.